Yosemite West Property &

 New property owners have recently been sent a Welcome Letter explaining YWPHI.

 Membership in YWPHI is voluntary.
 Membership is open to any owner of record in Yosemite West (Member) and any full-time (non-transient) occupant of a single-family residence in Yosemite West (Associate Member).
 For further information, read the Membership and Dues section of the YWPHI Bylaws.

 YWPHI has previously published In The West, a community newsletter, distributed electronically to its membership.
-YWPHI is currently seeking a volunteer to restart publication of the newsletter three times a year - April, July-August, and October-November.
+YWPHI is currently seeking a volunteer to restart publication of the newsletter.

-The news page has been updated for 2017 by the YWPHI president.
+The news page gets continued updates by the YWPHI president.

 Visit the YWPHI newsletter archive to read past issues.
 The last issue of In the West will be posted to the archive when the next issue is published.

 Starting in 2016, Mariposa County Emergency services (Fire and Law Enforcement) encourage all residents to sign up for emergency text alerts by texting the 95389 zip code to 888777 to join the Nixle service.